-Action Select the 'Model Patterns' tab.
-In the 'Technology' panel, click on 'Business'.
-In the 'Name' panel, select the checkbox next to the 'Business Rule Model' icon.
-Click on the OK button.
-A Business Rules Model structure is generated in the Project Browser, as shown.
+Step Action 1 Select the 'Model Patterns' tab.
+2 Click on the Perspective drop-down arrow and select 'Requirements Business Rule Model'.
+3 Click on the 'Starter Business Rule Model' option.
+If you prefer, you can read the information on this model in the right-hand panel.
+4 Click on the Create Pattern(s) button.
+A Business Rules Model structure is generated in the Browser window, as shown.